bitemyapp/learnhaskell/README.md

 # How to learn Haskell

 This is a recommended path for learning Haskell based on experience helping others.

-@dmvianna wanted me to let you know that these are just the _free_ recommended resources.
-If you're willing to check out a book, we heartily recommend our own [Haskell Book!](http://haskellbook.com)
+A list of recommendations from one of the authors of the [Haskell Book.](http://haskellbook.com)

 ## For non-English speakers